OA and Marine Spatial Management (including MPAs)

 Key indicators derived:

-Operational procedure: Compilers should first establish the EAA corresponding to national marine waters (territorial sea and EEZ).
-Ecosystem extent accounts are compiled using the IUCN GET marine ecosystem classification, with Basic Spatial Units (BSUs) at a resolution sufficient to distinguish MPA boundaries (typically 100m-1km for coastal areas, coarser for offshore).
-Each BSU is attributed to an ecosystem type and protection status (IUCN categories Ia-VI, or unprotected).
+Operational procedure: Compilers first establish the EAA corresponding to national marine waters (territorial sea and EEZ).
+Ecosystem extent accounts are compiled using the IUCN GET marine ecosystem classification, with Basic Spatial Units (BSUs) at a resolution that matches the resolution of the underlying input data.
+Coastal and nearshore monitoring programs typically support BSUs of 100 m--1 km; offshore areas often have less data availability and will therefore use coarser BSUs.
+The 100 m--1 km range is indicative, not prescriptive—compilers should document the resolution used and the primary data source that determined it.
+Each BSU is attributed to an ecosystem type and protection status (IUCN categories Ia-VI, OECM, or unprotected).
 The extent account aggregates BSU areas by ecosystem type and protection status, producing a cross-tabulation that reveals coverage gaps.
 Condition accounts are compiled for a subset of high-priority ecosystem types (typically coral reefs, seagrass, mangroves) using available monitoring data.
 Reference conditions should be established using historical baselines, comparison with protected reference sites, or ecological modelling.
 The resulting extent and condition data inform spatial prioritization, with high-condition unprotected areas and low-representation ecosystem types identified as designation priorities.

 3.2.2 Use Case 2: MPA effectiveness monitoring